SpartnerNL/Laravel-Excel/docs/getting-started/upgrade.md

 ### Deprecations

-ALL Laravel Excel 2.1 are deprecated and will not be able to use in 3.0 .
+ALL Laravel Excel 2.* methods are deprecated and will not be able to use in 3.0 .

 - Excel::load() is removed and will not be re-added until 3.1
 - Excel::create() is removed and replaced by Excel::download/Excel::store($yourExport);